 Egg payloads are heavy, so you need a higher-thrust motor to get the rocket off the pad at a good velocity and to avoid weathercocking.
 You also will not want the longest delay times in most cases below the E power class.
 Use C6-5 rather than C6-3, for example.
 If your egglofter goes past apogee and starts building up some downward velocity before ejection, the stress on the shock cord and parachute at ejection (already high due to the egg’s weight) will be very hard to manage without something ripping or separating.

-- Plastic Egg Capsules (single egg) – Apogee Aerospace
+- Plastic Egg Capsules (single egg) – Apogee Components

 - Plastic Egg Capsules (single egg) – Custom Rocket Company